bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 } = reflagClient.getFlag("huddle");

 if (isEnabled) {
-  // Show feature.
+  // Show flag.
 When retrieving `isEnabled` the client automatically
-  // sends a "check" event for the "huddle" feature which is shown in the
+  // sends a "check" event for the "huddle" flag which is shown in the
   // Reflag UI.

-  // On usage, call `track` to let Reflag know that a user interacted with the feature track();
+  // On usage, call `track` to let Reflag know that a user interacted with the flag track();

   // The `payload` is a user-supplied JSON in Reflag that is dynamically picked